Super Bowl XXXVII: Super Bowl pregame news

 The Raiders entered the game favored to win in their first Super Bowl in 19 years.
 They were also the first franchise to appear in the Super Bowl in four decades (1960s, 1970s, 1980s, 2000s).
 However, much of the media hype surrounded the Gruden trade prior to the season.
 This forced league commissioner Paul Tagliabue to issue a statement that he might ban all future trades for coaches involving draft choices because it might compromise the draft.

 A distraction for the Raiders was that starting center Barret Robbins went missing for most of the day before the Super Bowl.
 Hours before the game, he was admitted to a San Diego hospital, then spent time in rehab at the Betty Ford Clinic.
 He was subsequently diagnosed with bipolar disorder; it turned out that his disappearance was due to a manic episode.
 Robbins later said he had gone across the border and spent his missing time partying in Tijuana, Mexico, so disoriented that he thought the Raiders had already won the game and he was celebrating the victory.
-Backup Adam Treu (a former Pro Bowl-er) replaced Robbins.
+Backup Adam Treu (a former Pro Bowl selection) replaced Robbins.

 The Buccaneers, as the designated home team, wore red jerseys and pewter pants.
 The kit is normally used at home for the second half of the season; the Buccaneers wear white at home during the first half due to the late summer-early autumn heat.
 The Raiders donned white jerseys with silver pants, the same combination they wore in Super Bowls XI and XV (both victories).